EthanVieira/rs-clicker/README.md

 In progress:

 * coming up with even bigger and brainier ideas - Ethan
-* nothing atm - Will
+* creating big brain item shop - Will
 * coming up with big brain ideas - Curtis

 ### Run Game with Python server: